muzhawir/servy/README.md

 # Servy

-This repository contains the **Servy Project** from the **Developing with Elixir/OTP** course by [Pragmatic Studio](https://pragmaticstudio.com), which is a comprehensive guide to explore Elixir fundamentals and OTP concepts through a project-based approach.
+This repository contains the **Servy Project**, a simple HTTP request handler built with Elixir.
+It serves as a practical example to explore Elixir fundamentals and OTP concepts.

-If you are interested in learning Elixir, check out the [course here](https://pragmaticstudio.com/courses/elixir).
-It's worth every penny!
-Plus, they offer a **Purchasing Power Parity Discount** based on your location to make it more affordable.

 ## Disclaimer